Financial-Times/nori/README.md

 - Creating branches
 - Pushing branches

-The main benefit of this approach is that scripts do not _need_ the `transformation-runner` for you to be able to run them.
+The main benefit of this approach is that scripts do not _need_ `nori` for you to be able to run them.
 This makes development, debugging and one-off runs of a script much simpler.

 ### Pull Requests